-The campaigns were set up with various keyword optimisation strategies to cover all scenarios and maximise success:
+The campaigns were set up with various keyword optimization strategies to cover all scenarios and maximize success:

 - Generic keywords: non-specific keywords that are relevant for the product, such as ‘drama movie’ or the leading actors’ names.
 These are meant to convert users that are interested in something but do not yet know exactly what they are looking for.

 - Defensive keywords: keywords specific to the advertised product such as ‘Babylon Berlin’, ‘Universum Films movies’ (now ‘LEONINE movies’).
 These keywords protect the brand and/or product from competitors displaying ads when customers make these specific searches.

 - Competitor keywords: keywords specific to a competitor brand such as ‘Warner Brothers movies’ or ‘Red Sparrow DVD’.
 These keywords provide alternatives to users searching for specific competitor products with the goal of converting them for your own products instead.